-Hollings Faculty – Manchester Metropolitan University
+Hollings Faculty, Manchester Metropolitan University

-The Righton and Cavendish Building were linked at ground floor level with a glazed link building thereby creating a single entity.
-The first 3 storeys of the Cavendish Building were extensively refurbished as part of the works.
+The Righton and Cavendish Building are now connected at ground floor level with a glazed link building to form a single entity.
+The first three storeys of the Cavendish Building were also extensively refurbished as part of the works.

 Our architecture team coordinated the relocation of a huge amount of technical equipment from the original building and the ground floor of the new location predominantly provides space for the technical laboratories associated with the Faculty.

 The first floor accommodates the main Garment and Pattern Technology Design Laboratories for MMU’s Department of Apparel.
 The six laboratories are separated by high specification electrically operated glazed folding partitions.
 Working closely with Niche Moveable Walls, based in Bury, we designed nine moveable walls to effectively create six individual work areas.
 The screens offered clear visibility to each study area as well as ultimate flexibility for different group sizes.